stepanblyschak/SONiC/doc/ACL_pytest.md

     @pytest.yield_fixture(scope='class')
     def rules(self, dut, table):
         '''
-        Setup/Teardown ACL rules on DUT
+        Call setup/teardown ACL rules on DUT
         '''

+    @pytest.fixture(params=['spine->tor', 'tor->spine'])
+    def direction(self, request):
+        '''
+        fixture used to parametrize traffic test cases for two different directions
+        '''

     @pytest.yield_fixture(scope='class', autouse=True)
     def counters_sanity_check(self, dut, rules):
         '''
-        Sanity checks for ACL counters: verify ACL counters increased
+        Sanity checks for ACL counters: verify ACL counters increased.
+        This fixture should yield a 'set' of rule IDs to verify counters have increased after traffic test.
+        The traffic test cases have to append rule ID in the set.
+        Before traffic test cases start this fixture collects counters using 'acl_rules' ansible module;
+        After traffic test cases this fixture goes through the set of rule IDs and verify counters have increased
         '''

-    def test_traffic(self):
-        # ...

 ```

 #### Isolate test cases in PTF script *acltb_test.py*

 Current implementation of the PTF test includes all the test cases under signle test object.
-There are two issue with current approach
-- Test cases are not isolated, so user cannot run individual test without modifying sources mannualy
+Test cases are not isolated, so user cannot run individual test without modifying sources mannualy
-- Test cases hardcode ACL rule behaviour, this means we have ACL rule configuration generation step which defines which rules to test and PTF test script must be aligned with configuration; we will try to have PTF test very generic for different ACL rules and py.test logic will invoke PTF with parameters aligned with generated ACL configuration

 PTF test script will have a base class with defined methods to send/receive: